NGC 3675

-NGC 3675 is a spiral galaxy located in the constellation Ursa Major.
+NGC 3675 is a spiral galaxy located in the northern constellation of Ursa Major.
 It is located at a distance of about 50 million light years from Earth, which, given its apparent dimensions, means that NGC 3675 is about 100,000 light years across.
 It was discovered by German-British astronomer William Herschel on 14 January 1788.
 NGC 3675 belongs to the Ursa Major Cluster, part of the Virgo Supercluster.